-In analyzing the amount of underpricing of issues with and without OAA in more depth we follow the conceptual framework developed by Habib and Ljungqvist (1998).
+In analyzing the amount of underpricing of issues with and without OAA in more depth we follow the conceptual framework developed by Habib and Ljungqvist (2001).
 They model underpricing as endogenous to the problem of wealth loss minimization encountered in an IPO.
-In their analysis the total wealth loss per share is a function of the non-underwriting costs, the underwriting fee and the wealth losses that accrue from underpricing and dilution.
+In their analysis the total wealth loss per share is a function of the non-underwriting costs20, the underwriting fee and the wealth losses that accrue from underpricing and dilution.
 As the authors demonstrate, the incentive to reduce underpricing depends in particular on the participation of the issuing company in the IPO, i.e. on the fraction of shares former shareholders sell in the offering.
 We extend this framework by including the value of the OAA as a further factor to be considered and assume that former shareholders are able to take influence on the amount of underpricing by spending more on non-underwriting expenses and/or by granting an OAA to the underwriter.
-By spending more on non-underwriting expenses the issuing company reduces information asymmetries between itself and the group of interested investors which is likely to reduce underpricing.
+21 By spending more on non-underwriting expenses the issuing company reduces information asymmetries between itself and the group of interested investors which is likely to reduce underpricing.
 By granting an OAA to the underwriter, the issuing company encourages the underwriting bank to set the issuing price close to the (first) market price, since this will increase the value of the OAA as shown above.
 So in both cases the issuing company faces a trade-off between investing in costly actions to reduce underpricing and tolerating higher underpricing.
 In what follows we analyze the hypothesis that companies which went public at Neuer Markt and granted an OAA to the underwriting bank suffered less from underpricing.
-We explicitly take into account that the value of the OAA (OAA) (normalized by the issue's gross proceeds) and the amount of nonunderwriting expenses (exp) (normalized by the issuing volume) are endogenous to underpricing (underpr) by applying a two-stage least squares approach.
-Using this technique solves the problem of endogeneity by employing instrumental variables which in our case should be correlated with OAA and exp, respectively, but not with underpr.
-In the regression equation for OAA we use the Euribor rate (euribor) and the annualized volatility of the 20 daily returns immediately following the first 21 trading days (volatility1) as instrumental variables on the right hand side.
-For exp we use the log of the issuing volume (ln volume).
-Moreover, in line with Habib and Ljungqvist (1998) we control for the participation ratio
+We explicitly take into account that the value of the OAA (OAA) (normalized by the issue's gross proceeds) and the amount of non-underwriting expenses (exp) (normalized by the issuing volume) are endogenous to underpricing (underpr) by applying a two-stage least squares approach.
+Using this technique solves the problem of endogeneity by employing instrumental variables, which, in our case, should be correlated with OAA and exp, respectively, but not with underpr.
+In the regression equation for OAA we use the annualized volatility of the 20 daily returns immediately following the first 21 trading days (volatility1) as an instrumental variable on the right hand side.
+22 For exp we use the log of the issuing volume (ln_volume).
+Moreover, in line with Habib and Ljungqvist (2001) we control for the participation ratio ($ln{0,s}$)23, that is the fraction of shares former shareholders sell in the offering.
+This leads to the following regressions: